Holiday Home Association Code of Practice

 Minimum standards of customer service and relations are laid down in the code.
 In addition, as a Holiday Home Association member, your guests know they have recourse to a complaints process which will treat them fairly and promptly.
 They know, for instance, that if there is a problem, they will be able to contact you in working hours and at any time in an emergency.
 They know that if they have special needs, they will be appropriately assisted by a Holiday Home Association member.
 As a member, all these things and others are required of you.

 The code also looks at your wider relations with the community and the environment.
 There are minimum requirements contained in it about your responsibility to the local and regional environment, economy and people.
 Potential guests know that as a business that follows the code, you are promoting responsible tourism by example.
-For the full version of the code, please click here.

 This is a marketing article from My Holiday Home Insurance, a specialist provider of insurance for holiday homes, leisure homes, holiday lodges and static caravans.
 Our team of experienced advisers are always happy to help, so for more information call our Northampton office on freephone 0800 988 0890.